 By the time Walk Away debuted, Camaro has struggled to put her peaceful existence back on course.
 A secret message from her sister brings her cross-country to California, where we discover Annabel Espinoza is in hiding, and the sisters have a secret they’ve been keeping from the world.
 An abusive boyfriend has put Annabel in danger in more than one way, and she needs Camaro to get her out of a compromising situation that only gets worse the more Camaro tries to help.
 The boyfriend has a brother far more violent and dangerous than he ever was and, trailing an obsessed US Marshal and vengeance-seeking hunter, this brother will settle for nothing else than Camaro’s painful death.

 The third volume in the Camaro series, Make Them Sorry, brings Camaro back to Miami and another intrusion into her life.
 A woman wants to learn to defend herself from a stalker who grows bolder by the day.
 She’s convinced he’s going to attack her, and she wants the tools Camaro has in order to fight back when the time comes.
 As much as Camaro tries to detach from trouble, she can’t turn away from a woman in need, a decision she comes to regret.

 The stalker is only the tip of this particular iceberg.
 Soon the ugly mess of this woman’s situation comes to light.
 Money laundering, theft, murder and dark acts of violence follow.
 Camaro has few friends to lean on, and fewer people to trust.

-A fourth book, Far From Home, is already in the works.
-Camaro’s story is far from over.
+A fourth book, Far From Home (link), is already on the way.
+Camaro‘s story is far from over.
 Wherever she goes, whatever she does, life has a way of pushing her into the path of those who need someone like her.
 Call it fate or a curse, Camaro calling is now (and always has been) helping others.
 As a killer or a healer, she has the tools to make a difference.